 There are no plans or nothing to announce, in terms of further variations of Joy-Con – Doug Bowser, President of Nintendo of America

 There are a few flaws in the Nintendo Switch Lite.
 Firstly, the non-detachable controllers would not allow for their replacement in case they wear out.
-Secondly, the Switch Lite does not allow for any video output because of the non-compatibility of the USB-C port with the Switch dock due to which it cannot be connected to the TV.
+Secondly, the Switch Lite does not allow for any video output because of the non-compatibility of the USB-C port with the Switch dock, which cannot be connected to the TV.
 Thirdly, the 5.5-inch screen of the Lite lacks an auto-brightness sensor.

-Fourthly, even though the Lite is compatible with all handheld-mode-capable Switch games such as 1-2 Switch, Just Dance, it, however, does not work for Nintendo’s Labo cardboard construction kits due to its size.
-Fifthly, the Switch Lite lacks a kickstand which makes it harder to prop it up.
+Fourthly, even though the Lite is compatible with all handheld-mode-capable Switch games such as 1-2 Switch, Just Dance, it does not work for Nintendo’s Labo cardboard construction kits due to its size.
+Fifthly, the Switch Lite lacks a kickstand, making it harder to prop it up.
 Sixthly, the Lite does not have the facility to connect with Bluetooth audio headsets.